Cuba – known for its cigars, rum & music.

 Planes Combinados (Combo Plans) – Cubacel by ETECSA

-The Planes Combinados (Combo Plans) are, as the name suggests, combo bundles with data, minutes & SMS.
+The Planes Combinados (Combo Plans) are, as the name implies, combo bundles with data (without 5G NR access), minutes & SMS.

 Planes Combinados can be activated by dialing *133#, selecting option 1, and selecting option 5: